anushreemenon/fa18-202-mavericks/readme.md

 6. Helped in refactoring code from other modules, testing and fixing issues.
 7. As a champion of XP value <b> "Communication" </b>, I was helping with most of the communications with the team that included setting up meetings, communicating updates over slack and whatsapp, taking notes, etc.

+### Sharwari Phadnis

+1. Implemented proof of concept for the game.
+This was aimed to check the possibility of implementing dynamically moving terrains.
+2. Created UI mockups for the primary screens in the game.
+3. Implemented finish line feature.
+4. Implemented navigation(up/down/left/right) of the the main Player.
+5. Implemented Observer Design pattern:
+         - Observer Design Pattern helped in notifying all the Terrains such as Roads, River, Land to stop moving vertically once the Player reaches the finish line.
+This helped in eliminating the singleton class and to scale the same code to all the Levels.
+6. Helped in end to end testing, fixing bugs in the code.
+7. Created System Sequence Diagrams mentioned in the Use Case Specification Document.
+8. As a champion of XP value **"Courage"**, I helped in taking important decisions and implementation of feature such as changing a static terrain game to dynamically changing terrains.

 ## GitHub Repo: